bradchristie/taminations-flutter/assets/c1/zing.md

 # Zing

-From a box circulate or tandem couples: Leaders Zoom but only turn 3/4 (270°) as they go (similar to Quarter Out and Run).
+From a Box Circulate or Tandem Couples: Leaders Zoom but only turn 3/4 (270 degrees) as they go (similar to Quarter Out and Run).
 Trailers Circulate and Quarter In.

-NOTE: Zing is also proper from various 3 & 1 boxes, T-Bone boxes, and from an isolated Tandem.
+Zing is also proper from various 3-and-1 Boxes, T-Bone Boxes, and from an isolated Tandem.

 >